RistoBIn/international-website/src/pages/solutions/atlantic-salmon-and-seafood.md

   featuredimage: /img/biomass-estimation-illustration.jpg
   imageSide: left
   linkButtons:
-    - buttonTxt: Read More
+    - text: Read More
-      buttonLink: /contact
+      path: /contact
 experiencesSection:
   heading: Based on years of experience in the industry
   content: >-